tupperward/blog/content/posts/cooking/turking.md

 image: /posts/turkey_pics/two_birds_thighs.jpg
 ---
 # The Long Boring Part Before the Recipe
 Thanksgiving dinner is my favorite thing to cook every year.
-It really only got big for me when I was 19, my group of freinds ended up starting a friendsgiving a tradition that has so far lasted for 15 years.
+It really only got big for me when I was 19, my group of friends ended up starting a friendsgiving a tradition that has so far lasted for 15 years.
 It's been my favorite day of the year every year and as I've grown up and started my own family I've carried that love for that event over to the holiday proper.

 Now as a total aside, I've long held that when dealing with software for a living wears a hole into your soul.
 Building intangible, completely logical constructs out of text is pretty neat, but I can't touch my stupid website.
 I can't play catch with the dumb Godot dice game I poorly made.
 I yearn for the physical, to see the product of my own hands' labor.
 I've never been much good at building things, even in the software world where I have more experience, so I instead turn to cooking.

-Cooking is great skill to pour yourself into a bit because, as a wise philosopher once said, [ya gotta eat](https://youtu.be/aklwE3zdG14).
+Cooking is great skill to pour yourself into because, as a wise philosopher once said, [ya gotta eat](https://youtu.be/aklwE3zdG14).
 Like...three times a day usually.
 If you plan ahead and have some spare time you can turn that into a lot of practice.
 It can teach you a lot of other skills, like chemistry and organization.
 It's incredible to feel your body learn the way to dice an onion more and more comfortably over time.
 Cooking taught me to respect the tools in my toolbox and take care of them, but to also not get overly precious about which ones I keep.
 They are tools after all, not objects d'art.

 Over the many years of gatherings I've been a party to the cooking of many a fowl, and in 2020 I picked up barbeque as a hobby.
 I learned on my 22" Weber kettle, which has slowly been modified into a counter height machine with extra cleaning and safety features.
 It comes with me to many a cookout in a variety of locations for ribs or pulled pork, but most famously this a machine that roasts birds.
 Some have even referred to my smoked turkey as their personal [Roman Empire](https://knowyourmeme.com/memes/how-often-do-you-think-about-the-roman-empire).